notnullgames/pakemon/README.md

 Short for "packet monitor/monster".
 Gamified fun device/platform for hacking technology around you.

-## installation

-You should have love in your path.
-Run `love src` to start frontend.

 ## local dev

 There is a Makefile included with a few targets for dev.
 Run `make` for help.